Search Content

 The Atlantic basin hurricane season occurs June 1st through November 30th.
 During this time, there is a heightened risk of severe rain events, high winds, flooding and storm damage.

-As Tropical Depression 13 approaches Florida, the District’s Emergency Operations Center (EOC) has activated to Level 2 and has begun preparing for potential emergency operations.
-It is important for staff to stay informed as the storm could potentially bring tropical storm force winds and heavy rainfall by Monday.
+As Tropical Depression Fred approaches Florida, the District’s Emergency Operations Center (EOC) is monitoring the storm and is expected to activate tomorrow.
+It is important for staff to stay informed as the storm could potentially impact our region this weekend.

 We will make every effort to communicate information to employees in the following ways: